ibexa/documentation-developer/docs/cdp/cdp_installation.md

 ## Register in Ibexa CDP dashboard

-If you decide to acquire [[= product_name_cdp =]] contact your sales representative, they will provide you with a registration link to [[= product_name_cdp =]].
+If you decide to acquire [[= product_name_cdp =]] contact your sales representative, they provide you with a registration link to [[= product_name_cdp =]].
-After registration, you will get access to a separate instance where you will find data required for configuring, activating and using this feature.
+After registration, you get access to a separate instance where you can find data required for configuring, activating and using this feature.

 ## Install CDP package